Solomia Lukyanets

-Solomiya Andreevna Lukyanets is a Ukrainian operatic and soprano singer whose vocal range could occupy three octaves by the age of fifteen.
+Solomiya Andreevna Lukyanets is a Ukrainian operatic soprano whose vocal range could occupy three octaves by the age of fifteen.
 In 2017, she was enrolled in the National Register of Records of Ukraine and officially named the youngest professional opera singer in the entire country of Ukraine, although she had popularly held the title since the early 2000's.
 At ten years of age, she performed for the Teletriumph Awards, the national television awards of Ukraine.

 She is a scholarship holder of the Leonid Kuchma Presidential Foundation.
 She was once called "the hope for Ukrainian opera".
 Lukyanets also performs pop, jazz, and folk music, in addition to the piano and the flute.
 In 2015, she informed journalists that she had no idols, and she was going to be the world's first Solomia Lukyanets.
 In 2017, however, she informed journalists that her primary inspirations were David Bowie, Lady Gaga, and Marilyn Manson.